pkeilbach/htwg-practical-nlp/docs/lectures/attention_models.md

 ![Multi-Head Attention](https://production-media.paperswithcode.com/methods/Screen_Shot_2020-07-08_at_12.17.05_AM_st5S0XV.png){width=50%}

-Not only is this more computationally efficient, but it also enables the model to capture more complex patterns and relationships between words in the sequence.
-It enables the model to learn richer and more nuanced representations of the input data, leading to better performance on a wide range of natural language processing tasks.
+Not only is this more **computationally efficient**, but it also enables the model to **capture more complex patterns** and relationships between words in the sequence.

-Here are some of the **benefits** of using multi-head attention:

-1.  **Diverse Representations**: By splitting the input into multiple heads and computing attention independently for each head, the model can attend to different parts of the input sequence simultaneously.
-This allows the model to capture **diverse** aspects of the data, leading to **richer** and more **comprehensive** representations.
+This is because  it enables the model to process and combine multiple aspects of the input data simultaneously, leading to richer and more nuanced representations.

-2.  **Redundancy Reduction**: Each head may focus on different aspects of the input, helping to reduce **redundancy** in the learned representations.
-By attending to **complementary** information across different heads, the model can capture a **wider range** of features and relationships present in the data.

-3.  **Robustness to Noise**: Multi-head attention can improve the model's **robustness** to noise and **irrelevant** information in the input sequence.
-Since different heads attend to different parts of the input, the model can learn to filter out noisy or irrelevant information by assigning **lower attention weights** to those parts.

-4.  **Enhanced Expressiveness**: Concatenating the outputs of multiple heads allows the model to combine information from different perspectives.
-This enhances the **expressiveness** of the learned representations, enabling the model to capture more **complex** patterns and relationships that may not be apparent when using a single attention mechanism.

 !!! info "Self Attention"

-    Traditional attention focuses on different parts of the input sequence (e.g., English sentence) to generate each word in the output sequence (e.g., translated French sentence).
+    Traditional attention focuses on different parts of the **input sequence** (e.g., English sentence) to generate each word in the **output sequence** (e.g., translated French sentence).

     Self attention, on the other hand, captures dependencies and relationships **within the same sequence** (e.g., an English sentence) by allowing each element to attend to all other elements, including itself.

-    It is computed on the fly, meaning that the query, key, and value vectors are all derived from the same input sequence.
+    It is computed on the fly, meaning that the query, key, and value vectors are all **derived from the same input sequence**.

     Multi-head attention can be seen as an **extension** of self attention, where the input is split into multiple heads, and attention is computed independently for each head.

+    In the case where `it` refers to the animal, we can observe a different attention than when `it` refers to the street:

     ![Example of self attention](https://1.bp.blogspot.com/-AVGK0ApREtk/WaiAuzddKVI/AAAAAAAAB_A/WPV5ropBU-cxrcMpqJBFHg73K9NX4vywwCLcBGAs/s1600/image2.png)

 ### Positional Encoding

-Transformers do not inherently understand the sequential order of the input tokens.
+Transformers **do not inherently understand the sequential order** of the input tokens.

+This brings huge computational benefits, because if the order doesn't matter, we can process the text in **parallel**.

 But the position of a word and the order of words in a sentence are important to understand the meaning of a text.

 Therefore transformers must still keep track of the **order of words in a sentence**, and must somehow inject the positional information of the words in the sequence into the model, namely into the input embeddings.